internxt/cli/WEBDAV.md

 ## Officially supported WebDav clients

-Below you can find a list that we officially support in the Internxt CLI
+Below you can find a list of WebDav clients that we officially support in the Internxt CLI

 |                       | Supported |
 | --------------------- | --------- |